 Commissary is a sandwich counter, butcher shop, market, coffee shop, and gelateria, so you can stop in for coffee and a pastry, and walk out with cold cuts and gelato.
-There’s always a line out the door during peak lunch hours, which makes sense since their French dip with pho broth and quinoa salad with lamb kafta are both excellent.
-It’s also right in the middle of Downtown, which makes it an ideal spot to for a work break, or before you check out the Dallas World Aquarium.
+There’s always a line out the door during peak lunch hours, which makes sense since their food is excellent.
+It’s also right in the middle of Downtown, which makes it an ideal spot for a midday break, or before you check out the Dallas World Aquarium.

 Inside Town Hearth there are 500 chandeliers, a yellow submarine in a fish tank, and a $75,000 Ducati, which all happen to also be on our list of “things we’d own if we were billionaires.”
 And while you don’t have to be on a Forbes list to eat here, you should be prepared to spend some money.
 Get a few appetizers, like the hamachi crudo and oysters Rockefeller, and a steak to share.
 If you’re lucky enough to be using your corporate card, the Battle Axe, a 90-day-aged bone-in ribeye, is a good choice.